 The Dunkerque LNG terminal will have an annual regasification capacity of 13 billion m3 of gas, which is sufficient to meet approximately 20% of annual consumption in France and Belgium, making it the largest terminal of its kind in Continental Europe.
 It is also the only terminal to be connected directly to 2 markets – France and Belgium – using 2 separate pipelines.

-Upon commissioning, the terminal will be operated by Gaz-Opale, a company 51% owned by Dunkerque LNG and 49% by the Belgian group of companies Fluxys.
+Since commissioning, the terminal has been operated by Gaz-Opale, a company 51% owned by Dunkerque LNG and 49% by the Belgian group of companies Fluxys.
 The operator will therefore bring all its specialised operational and safety skills to the ongoing operation of the Dunkirk terminal.

 Dunkerque LNG is the legal operator of the terminal.